Chronic Depression: Feeling Down

 Genetics

 A family history of depression increases the chance that an individual will have depression.
 Studies that have observed depression in identical twins have noted that depression is more likely to occur in one twin if the other has depression.
-Genetically inherited depression may be higher for women than men.
+Major depressive disorder has an estimated heritability of 30-50%, which means there is a substantial genetic component to depression.
+Depression that is genetically inherited may be more prevalent in women than men.

 Situational events